twilio/twilio-voice-react-native/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I am not sharing any [Personally Identifiable Information (PII)](https://www.twilio.com/docs/glossary/what-is-personally-identifiable-information-pii)
        or sensitive account information (API keys, credentials, etc.) when reporting this issue.

-**Describe the bug**
+**Describe the Issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 **To Reproduce**
 Steps to reproduce the behavior: